10 Functional Core Exercises for Stability and Strength

 8. Body Saw

 The body saw is a core exercise that works hips, glutes, lower back, and abdominal muscles such as the rectus abdominis, obliques, and transverse abdominis.
 It works in the sagittal plane since the activity includes sliding the body forward and backward down the ground while maintaining a plank posture and may be performed with a variety of equipment, such as a slider or a towel.
+This is an excellent addition to any functional core workout routine.

 Man performs body saw core exercise in the gym.